larsenjohn/herebyaccident/_posts/2016-08-26-AWS-S3-resource-sharing.md

 Generally, you can use the default for this.
 For my deal I used the `<AllowedOrigin>*</AllowedOrigin>` or the * setting to use all URL's instead of a specific one.

-So, now you can upload your fonts to S3 and link fonts like so:
+So, now you should be able to hook up your fonts like so:

 <pre>
 @font-face {